How to treat your cat for ticks

 - To help your veterinarian, bag the tick for identification and bring it to your visit.

 Monitor your cat carefully after removing a tick, because symptoms of illness might not show up for weeks.

 It’s possible you may never see a tick bite your cat, yet he may still become ill from one.
 Signs that an infected tick has bitten your cat can include:1

 - Skin infection/inflammation

-Any of these symptoms requires prompt veterinary treatment.
+Any of these symptoms require prompt veterinary treatment.

 Even if your pet never leaves the house, it’s vital to protect him from tick bites since ticks have been found in nearly every state.
 And spring and summer aren’t the only seasons when fleas and ticks are active.
 The warmth of a heated home can also serve as a tick breeding ground.

 Note: Many products that kill ticks, particularly ones designed specifically for use on dogs, can be toxic to cats.
 For example, permethrin is a commonly used insecticide safe for dogs.
-Cats are much more sensitive to this chemical, and ones that come into close contact with recently treated dogs can become sick.
+But it’s toxic to cats, and cats that come into close contact with recently treated dogs can become sick.4

 BRAVECTO® (fluralaner topical solution) for Cats can help protect your cat from fleas and ticks and is available from your veterinarian.

 - Ticks and Your Cat.
 Cornell Feline Health Center. https://www.vet.cornell.edu/departments-centers-and-institutes/cornell-feline-health-center/health-information/feline-health-topics/ticks-and-your-cat